-The stove and refrigerator are operated by propane, and potable water for drinking and cooking is available from the faucet.
+The heater, stove and refrigerator are operated by propane, and potable water for drinking and cooking is available from the faucet.
 A picnic table in the backyard permits comfortable outside dining.

 A very small Forest Service campground with four sites, also called Imnaha, is located within sight of the cabin.
 However, the cabin's yard is fenced, and campers typically respect the privacy of the cabin occupants.

 You may contact the Ranger District prior to arriving at the cabin to check on any restrictions or conditions, such as fire or road closures, weather or storms that may affect the quality of your visit by calling 541-560-3400.